pbl0/rr-scripts/guide/README.md

 **Mobile users:** Mobile browsers seem to pause the execution of JavaScript when the browser is in the background to avoid battery drainage.
 So fully automated bots cannot be accomplished unless the page is in the foreground and the device has the screen unlocked.

-**iOS Users:** The only solution I know is using [Gear Browser][gear], although this feature is paid and I haven't tested it.
+**iOS Users:** The only solution I found would be using [Gear Browser][gear], although this feature seems to be paid-only and I haven't tested it.
 Please notify if you been able to test this or any other solution to update this guide.

 [rr]: https://rivalregions.com